muzabol2/restaurant-redux-toolkit/README.md

 # restaurant-redux-toolkit
 > Study project

-Project was created as tool to practice Redux Toolkit that elegantly replaces the plain but more complicated Redux.
-Even in the official documentation it says it's better to use Toolkit.
+Project was created just to practice Redux Toolkit that elegantly replaces more complicated Redux.
+Even in the [Redux official documentation](https://redux.js.org/introduction/getting-started) it is written that it's better to use Toolkit, so it is good to know how to use it.

-replaced display pictures that a user can choose from his/her computer files and give them names.
-Created to practice working with React DOM, React components, hooks, tailwindcss library and Github pages deployment.

 ## Table of contents
 * [General info](#general-info)